-The first is obvious: The World of Hyatt Credit Card.
-Just for opening the card and spending $3,000 in the first three months of card membership, you will receive 25,000 World of Hyatt points.
+The first is obvious: the World of Hyatt Credit Card.
+Just for opening the card and spending $3,000 in the first three months of card membership, you will receive 30,000 World of Hyatt points.

-If you spend another $3,000 in the first six months (for $6,000 total), you will receive another 25,000 points.
-That’s 50,000 points total and enough for two free nights at any of the Zilara and Ziva properties.
+You’ll also earn 2x points on up to $15,000 of spending in the first 6 months of card membership.
+That’s 60,000 points total and enough for at least two free nights at any of the Zilara and Ziva properties.